andli28/Research-Papers/README.md

 # Research-Papers
 Papers I find interesting, mostly focused around the intersection of **security, privacy, and ML**.

+My current focus is the burgeoning field of FL.

-This will be organized by topic and attack model.
+This list will be organized by topic and attack model.

 ## Privacy

 ### Defenses